-I have to be honest with you: it also sounds "stupid" to me at this point to write a whole blog post on these banana bread cookies.
-Because they are SO SIMPLE!!!
+I have to be honest with you: it almost sounds "stupid" to me at this point to write a whole blog post on these banana bread cookies.
+Because they are extremely SIMPLE!
+But I am so in love with them that I could spend the all day describing you their flavor though! (not gonna do that, don't worry:))

-So, in this post I'm just gonna share the couple of steps that you'll need to take in order to make these beauties, and then focus on their characteristics (texture, consistency etc)
+There are just 2 steps that you'll need to take in order to make these beauties:

 If you're wondering "Are they like regular cookies?", no they are not.
 Sorry to disappoint you.
 They do not have that typical thin and crispy consistency.
 Or sugary and buttery.

-In fact, they don't even contain that much sugar (only 20 gr + fructose from banana).
+In fact, they don't even contain that much sugar (only 20 gr and the fructose from the bananas of course).
 And there's no traces of butter.

 When you'll bite them, you'll realize they're more like a cake, and that's why I called them banana bread cookies.
 They are slightly chewy, but it's just like eating a delicious oat banana bread in a form of cookies.
-Makes sense?
+In fact, this is a REAL banana bread cookie:)

 Cookies that are nutritious, for real...

-You can eat them for breakfast: a couple of these cookies are enough to satisfy your palate and belly (they have a few fats that will make you feel "full").
+You can eat them for breakfast/snack: a couple of these cookies (+ a cup of milk) are enough to satisfy your palate and belly (they have a few fats that will make you feel "full").

-For this banana bread cookies recipe, I've tried using:
+For this healthy banana bread cookies recipe, I've tried using:

 - a mix of finely ground oats + old fashioned oats (first test)